aazvf/Mutedit/README.md

 Think a subreddit is vile and has a wretched degenerate community?
 Simply mute that subreddit and never see posts from it again.

 Hate & despise the privacy invading surveillance tactics used by reddit?
-Mutedit is serverless, open source and has no tracking whatsoever.
+Mutedit is serverless, open source and has no tracking whatsoever, not even cookies.